ChrisK112/GUIProject/README.md

 # gui-project
-Repo for GUI group project
+Repo for GUI group project.
   Chris reportin in